 2005 Charles Roberts Award Nomination for Best Pre-WWII Game

-The components for the game include:
+The components for the first two printings of the game include:

 3 22x34” map sheets (A, B, and C)